ibm-cloud-docs/vpc/vpn-client-to-site-planning.md

 {{site.data.keyword.attribute-definition-list}}

-# Planning considerations for VPN servers (Beta)
+# Planning considerations for VPN servers
 {: #client-to-site-vpn-planning}

-Client VPN for VPC is available to all IBM Cloud users.
-After the Beta period ends, you will be given a time period to migrate your VPN servers to the standard pricing plan to avoid disruption of service.
-{: beta}

 Review the following considerations before creating a client-to-site VPN server.
 {: shortdesc}

-## Scaling considerations for Beta
+## Scaling considerations
 {: #scaling-considerations}

-The aggregation bandwidth of each VPN server is 200 Mbps, and the maximum number of active clients is 500.
+The aggregation bandwidth is 600 Mbps for a stand-alone VPN and 1200 Mbps for a high availability VPN server.
+The maximum number of active clients is 2000.
 If you require more bandwidth, or have more clients that need to connect with the VPN server, you can create multiple VPN servers in the same VPC, or in different VPCs in different regions.

 ## Existing VPC configuration considerations
 {: #existing-vpc-configuration-considerations}